Rust Error Handling, Demystified

 │

-• In the Cargo.toml the project is named step_00 because I suppose we will have more than one step on our path to the Valhalla (production code).
+• In the Cargo.toml the package is named step_00 because I suppose we will have more than one step on our path to the Valhalla (production code).
 Here is Cargo.toml:

 # Cargo.toml